mucsci-students/2024fa-420-dude-/README.md

     We use the iterator design pattern to iterate through all of project data whenever we need to update the scene for the GUI, such as on undo/redo.
 Whenever the user undoes or redoes an action, the program has to iterate through the new project data to update the scene as necessary.

+Chain of Responsibility:
+    We use the chain of responsibility design pattern for essentially every function our program offers.
+The view will take in the request and do some processing, where it will then pass the main project data to the appropriate API function, along with any necessary data, where the API will do the checks for edge cases and errors that may occur, which then passes the request and data to the appropriate backend function, where the command is processed/fails and an appropriate return value is passed back up the chain.
+This allows the different parts of the "chain" to have a different responsibility depending on the state of the program, and each part handles something that the others don't The view handles command processing and data input/output, the controller handles edge/error cases and communication between the view and model, and the model handles basic format checks and data reading/writing.
+By dividing up these responsibilities into different parts, we can better diagnose/pinpoint bugs in our program.
 ```